ALLUOS/ALLUOS.github.io/_posts/2021-01-03-storytelling.md

 Thereby, the overall completion metrics of the group depend on their performance in each of the given tasks.
 Participants are now allowed to fail the given tasks, with each task, however, being failed not more than once.
 Nevertheless, they have to complete all the tasks in order to finish the game.
 Besides, the overall game results will depend on the amount of mistakes players made in each of the tasks.

-### Note that the described above changes of the story pipeline are not fully implemented yet.
+**Note:** the described above changes of the story pipeline are not fully implemented yet.
 It is however important to have a clear picture of where we are headed and what we want to achieve.